gozmozdony/twitchSmartTV/README.md

-# Smart TV Twitch.tv application
+# Smart TV Twitch.TV application

-A smart TV appliaction to watch your favourite strams for webOs and Tizen OS.
+A Smart TV appliaction to watch your favourite strams for webOs and Tizen OS.
 I'm not using the TwitchJs to embedd videos, because of the hardware limitations of webOs TV-s.
 Therefore you can't see the chat and all the other functions that twitch provides.

 ## Getting Started